IBM/surveykong/survey/README.md

 When either of those events happen or the button is clicked, the JS injects an iframe on the page in a modal window.
 The iframe is the survey.
 The iframe survey posts to itself via the API and then shows the "thank you" message.

+# Debugging
+First thing first: Ensure the page has the proper project ID in their script tag, and ensure the page has implemented it properly.
+Here's how:  Open the browser console (hit F12) and go to the "network" tab.
+Reload the page and once it's complete, filter the list on "beeheard" and you should see two JS file requests with the project's ID as the file name.
+If you don't then the page doesn't have BeeHeard on the page (properly).

+Second: BeeHeard only works on HTTPS pages.
+Typically during development, the dev will test on localhost and it will not be HTTPS, therefore it won't work.
+Ensure the page where the issue is is using HTTPS.

+Next, things to check in BeeHeard admin for the project/campaign:
+- In the project list, does the project show the proper # of campaigns?
+If not, then fix/add the campaigns as needed.
+- In the campaign list, are the campaigns "enabled"?
+- Edit the campaign and look at the settings:
+	- Are there start/stop dates set and are we outside of those?
+	- Is there a response limit and we're past that?
+	- Is there URL matching?
+Is it correct?
+	- Is the "feed to LUX" box checked?
+	- Is the "trigger type" correct? (intercept vs. button)
+	- Is the "mouseout" box checked? (or not if it's a manually triggered one)